François Christophe de Kellermann: Military career prior to the Revolution

 The fifteen-year-old François Kellermann entered the French Army as a cadet volunteer with a hussar regiment: the Régiment de Loweridath.
 He was commissioned as an ensign in the Royal-Bavière infantry regiment and promoted to captain in 1758 in the course of the Seven Years' War.
 On one occasion he distinguished himself by capturing 300 prisoners while leading a small cavalry detachment.
 In 1771, Kellermann saw active service in Poland, becoming a chevalier of the Order of Saint-Louis.
 A further promotion to capitaine-commandant followed in 1776 before he became major in the Hussars of Conflans (Hussards de Conflans) three years later.
-Kellermann became brigadier-general in 1784, and in the following year marechal-de-camp.
+Kellermann became brigade general in 1784, and in the following year marechal-de-camp.
 While a number of Napoleon's marshals served in the Royal army prior to the Revolution, Kellermann was the only one to have reached such senior rank under the former regime.

 Revolutionary career

-In 1789 Kellermann enthusiastically embraced the cause of the French Revolution, and in 1791 became general of the army in Alsace.
+In 1789 Kellermann enthusiastically embraced the cause of the French Revolution, and in 1791 became army general in Alsace.
 In April 1792 he was made a lieutenant-general, and in August of the same year there came to him the opportunity of his lifetime.
 He rose to the occasion, and his victory over the Prussians at the Battle of Valmy, in Goethe's words, "opened a new era in the history of the world".
 Napoleon later commented that: "I think I'm the boldest general that ever lived, but I daren't take post on that ridge with windmill at Valmy (where Kellermann took position) in 1793".

 Transferred to the army on the Moselle, Kellermann was accused by General Adam Custine of neglecting to support his operations on the Rhine; but he was acquitted at the bar of the National Convention in Paris, and placed at the head of the army of the Alps and of Italy, in which position he showed himself a careful commander and excellent administrator.

 Shortly afterwards he received instructions to reduce Lyon, then in revolt against the convention, but shortly after the surrender he was imprisoned in Paris for thirteen months, during The Terror.
 After the fall of Robespierre, he was acquitted and reinstated in his command, and did good service in maintaining the south-eastern border against the Austrians until his army was merged into that of General Napoleon Bonaparte in Italy.